- Table Modes

 The table's rows represent cards or notes that match the current search.
 When you click on a row, the corresponding note will be shown in the bottom section.

 If you drag the mouse or hold Ctrl or Command to select multiple rows, the editor will be temporarily hidden.
 Various operations (such as changing the deck) can operate on multiple cards or notes at once, independent of the active mode.
 Therefore in Cards mode, a note is considered to be selected if any of its cards is selected, and in Notes mode, a card is considered to be selected if its note is selected.

-Other operations (like showing card info) only operate on a single, the so-called current, card or note, which is usually the one that was last left- or rightclicked.
+Other operations (like showing card information) only operate on a single card or note.
+This is called the current card or note, which is usually the one that was last selected or clicked.
 In Cards Mode, again, the current note is the note of the current card and in Notes mode, the current card is the first card of the current note.

-The background color will change depending on the card and note.
+The background colour will change depending on the card and note.
 In Cards mode, the first match will be used:

-- if the card is flagged, use the flag color,
+- if the card is flagged, use the flag colour,

 - if the card is suspended, yellow,